 To file US expat taxes, or US taxes in general, you’ll need an ITIN or Social Security Number.
 Applying for one is especially relevant for people who have US citizenship by birth but live abroad (Accidental Americans).

 But the fact is, US citizenship does determine your tax responsibility – especially when you reach the tax filing thresholds.
 Individuals who need to file and possibly pay US taxes, no matter where they live in the world, must have a social security number.

-The entire process to obtain one can be found here.
+There is an entire process to obtaining a social security number.
 Scroll down to the section “How To Get A New, Replacement Or Corrected Card.”
 The instructions are pretty straightforward and now you see why you need a valid US SSN.